Oreste Corbatta: International career

-Personal life / Tribute
+Personal life and tribute

 Corbatta struggled heavily with alcoholism, playing several games in a state of full inebriation.
 Illiterate, he never learned to read.

 Poor and alone – he married and divorced four times – Corbatta died of larynx cancer in La Plata in 1991, aged 55.
 In 2006, to mark the 15th anniversary of his death, he was inaugurated into the Racing Club Hall of Fame, and a bronze statue by Daniel Zimermann was unveiled.
 The Avellaneda municipality renamed the stadium's backstreet to "Pasaje Corbatta" in his honor.

 "Don't pass me the ball because I can't see it", from Corbatta to teammate Raúl Belén before a Racing v Estudiantes de La Plata match.
 Corbatta had arrived in Racing Club Stadium so heavily drunk that he needed to be reanimated by club employees.
 Although he could not be completely recovered, he jumped to the field and scored two goals.

 Do you know why (my rivals) could not take me the ball away?
 Because "she" (Note: Corbatta referred the ball using the feminine form, as it's usual in some South American countries to express love for the game.) didn't want to abandon me.
 Other things were indeed taken away from me, but not the ball.